Relive music of the swing era at Florida Studio Theatre

 Unless the show is extended yet again, it is due to close within a week but do try to get tickets.
 Go early to dine in the cabaret before the show.
 The lobster bisque is especially good.

 For performance times and tickets, call the box office at 941-366-9000 or visit: floridastudiotheatre.org.
-The Court Cabaret is FST’s building on First Street at Coconut.
+The Court Cabaret is FST’s building on First Street at Cocoanut Avenue.

 Email: kcool@venicegondolier.com